Theultimatehackerman/script.md/x.md

 ## [00:00 - 02:00] COLD OPEN

-**2K²:** So wait;you're telling me you found a zero-day in two hours because you were in emotional compression state?
+**2K²:** So wait: you're telling me you found a zero-day in two hours because you were in emotional compression state?

 **Afi0:** [laughs] Yeah man.
 It wasn't about the technique.
 It was about the state.

 **2K²:** The state.

 **Afi0:** The state.
 When your emotions are compressed, they don't distract you anymore.
 They drive you.
-It's like Tai Chi;control without stiffness, power without explosion.
+It's like Tai Chi: CONTROL without stiffness, power without explosion.
+You use calm as its own force of nature to move YOU.

-**2K²:** That's the most Tai Chi hacker stuff I've ever heard.
-And they didn't pay you?
+**2K²:** That's the most Tai Chi hacker stuff I've ever heard!

-**Afi0:** Silent fix.
-N/A. Zero dollars.
+**Afi0:** Yup.
+It is quite interesting

 **2K²:** [beat] We're gonna unpack that.
 Welcome to The Deep Dive.